-Everyone knows Microsoft for its Windows operating system and for the popular Xbox gaming consoles, but it was quite some time before this software company started making its own PCs.
-All that changed when Microsoft revealed its new line of Surface Pro devices, and these unique 2-in-1 tablet/laptop hybrids instantly proved to be a smash-hit (and one that remains among our own favorites to this day).
+Everyone knows Microsoft for making the now-ubiquitous Windows operating system and for later introducing the popular Xbox gaming consoles, but it was quite some time before this software titan created its own physical PCs.
+All that changed when Microsoft revealed the Surface Pro.
+This unique tablet/laptop hybrid became an instant success, and one that remains among our own favorites to this day.

-If you’re after a tablet but the Apple iPad doesn’t really tickle your fancy — more specifically, if you want a device that runs Windows 10 and can also be used as a lightweight laptop when paired with a keyboard case — then the Microsoft Surface Pro is the only game in town.
-The latest Surface flagships can be pricey, though, so discounts are always welcome.
-To help you find one, we’ve rounded up all the best Microsoft Surface Pro deals and bundles available online right now.
+If you’re after a tablet but the Apple iPad doesn’t scratch your itch — or more specifically, if you want a tablet that runs Windows 10 and can also be used as a lightweight 2-in-1 when paired with a keyboard case — then the Microsoft Surface Pro is the one for you.
+The latest Surface Pro models can be pricey, though, so discounts are always welcome, and we’ve got all the best Microsoft Surface Pro deals and bundles available right here:

 Today’s Best Microsoft Surface Deals

 - — $550, was $630

 - — $780, was $1,030

 - — $1,295, was $1,600